Our Lady, assumed into heaven

 St. Alphonsus writes eloquently on this feast of the Assumption in The Glories of Mary, in which he devotes several pages to her Assumption.
-The saints recounts the beautiful meeting between Son and Mother upon her glorious arrival, so different from the meeting on the road to Calvary.
+The saint recounts the beautiful meeting between Son and Mother upon her glorious arrival into Heaven, so different from the meeting on the road to Calvary.
 Just as she was united with Him at every step in the Redemption, so she must also be united to Him in heavenly glory, where the two share the inestimable glory.
 But this glory only comes after the suffering of the cross, and they cannot be viewed as separate.

 But the heavenly host is not yet complete, for Mary is queen also of confessors, virgins and all saints.
 Now they come to render homage to her, for she it was who taught them the glory of virginity and the practice of the virtues.
 In this their Queen, they have the perfect model of perfection, for though they are her predecessors in time, she is their mother in grace.

 St. Alphonsus calls to our attention a meeting which we might overlook when meditating on the Assumption – the meeting between Mary and St. Joseph.
 “Who can ever describe the joy which the holy patriarch felt at seeing his spouse so triumphantly enter heaven and made Queen of Paradise?”(4) In the Scriptures, even less is heard of St. Joseph than of Mary, but one can only imagine the beatitude of their union, those two souls who were united in caring for the Infant King.
 The joy of the saints and angels would not compare to the joy experienced when these two blessed souls met at the throne of God.